-The Consortium Administrative Office will not be open on the following holidays:
+The Consortium Administrative Office will not be open and Consortium staff will not be available on the following days:

 - Labor Day

 - Wednesday before Thanksgiving Day

 - Thanksgiving Day

 - Day after Thanksgiving Day

 - Winter Break (which includes Christmas Eve, Christmas Day, New Year's Eve, and New Year's Day)

+- Dr. Martin Luther King, Jr. Day

 - Memorial Day

+- Juneteenth

 - Fourth of July, Independence Day

-This holiday schedule is subject to change by the Executive Director or Board of Directors.
-If a recognized holiday falls on a weekend, the Consortium will observe either the preceding Friday or the following Monday as a holiday.
+This schedule is subject to change by the Executive Director or Board of Directors.